Can Obesity Cause Sleep Disorders: Body Mass and Total Wellness

-Dr. Fernando Garcia is a leading bariatric surgeon, drawing many patients from across the border to his state-of-the-art weight loss surgery practice in Tijuana.
-He offers all of the most advanced and effective weight loss procedures available, including gastric sleeve surgery, which shrinks the size of the stomach and reduces appetite.
+Tijuana Bariatrics treats many patients from across the border.
+This state-of-the-art weight loss surgery practice is a leader in Mexico.
+We offer all of the most advanced and effective weight loss procedures available, including gastric sleeve surgery, which shrinks the size of the stomach and reduces appetite.

 People undergo bariatric surgery to address more than just their overall weight.
 Bariatric surgery can also be performed to treat health problems associated with obesity, such as sleep disorders.
 Let's go over this matter in more detail right now.